cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

   more likely concern
   dlt can interface with meatspace, implement meatspace - cite Kleros alternative adjudication

-### Polycentric Law
+### Polycentric law

 #### What

 What is polycentric law?

-Polycentric law is the realization of overlapping, volunary, and specialized private legal systems in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regimes, with enforcement through control over economic incentives instead of by the implicit threat of force.
+Polycentric law is the realization of overlapping, voluntary, and specialized private legal systems in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regimes, with enforcement through control over economic incentives instead of by the implicit threat of force.

-I take the term from [a 1999 essay][polycentric-law-in-a-new-century] by Tom Bell, which defines polycentric law as
+I borrow the term from a 1999 essay<sup>[12](#12)</sup> by Tom Bell, which defines polycentric law as

 > law arising from a variety of customs and private processes rather than law coercively imposed by a single state authority